-- 1. Place the transmission in neutral and advance the throttle control to slightly open. - 2.
-Turn the KEY SWITCH to the ON position (2 o'clock).
-(If the panel is energized, the gauges are on.) - 3.
-Press the PREHEAT BUTTON, and hold for 5 seconds.
-(The fuel lift pump is priming the engine.) - 4.
-Release the PRESTART BUTTON and press the START BUTTON.
-(The starter motor is cranking the engine). - 5.
-Release the START BUTTON as the engine starts. - 6.
+- 2. Turn the KEY SWITCH to the ON position (2 o'clock).
+[The panel is energized, gauges are lit]. - 3.
+Depress the PREHEAT BUTTON, hold for 5 to 15 seconds depending how cold it is.
+[The fuel lift pump is priming the engine and the preheat is activated]. - 4.
+Continue pressing the PREHEAT BUTTON and press the START BUTTON.
+[The start motor is cranking the engine]. - 5.
+Release the START/PREHEAT buttons as the engine starts. - 6.
 With the engine running, check the instruments for proper oil pressure and battery charging voltage.
-The water temperature will rise slowly and then stabilize when the thermostat opens.
+Also check for overboard discharge of exhaust water.
+The water temperature will rise slowly until the thermostat opens.
+Do not engage the gear shift until the temperature is close to normal.